GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Pronouns.md

 Carol: "All the brains in the world, and you can't navigate a fuckin' pronoun?"

 * This line has **VERY deep meaning about the Latin** word "Pluribus" and associated source.
 The USA Founding Fathers teachings vs. Levant "He / Him" (Christmas Day ending season one) *pronouns*.
-Year 1988 "Power of Myth" filmed by George Lucas, lessons for science fiction (Star Wars / Hollywood) fandoms:
+[Year 1988 "Power of Myth"](https://billmoyers.com/series/joseph-campbell-and-the-power-of-myth-1988/) filmed by George Lucas, lessons for science fiction (Star Wars / Hollywood) fandoms:

    * JOSEPH CAMPBELL: "A new order of the world."
 This is a new order of the world.
 And the saying above, "Annuit Coeptis," means "He has smiled on our accomplishments" or "our activities."

-   * MOYERS: He --
+   * BILL MOYERS: He --

    * CAMPBELL: He, the eye, what is represented by the eye.
 Reason. **In Latin** you wouldn't have to say "he," it could be "it" or "she" or "he."
 But the divine power has smiled on our doings.